MatejMecka/Stellar-Quest-Python/README.md

 * Challenge 7: Revoke account sponsorship for the account you're sponsoring

 In this challenge you need to revoke account sponsorship for the account you're currently sponsoring.

+* Challenge 8: Create and host a stellar.toml file for your account

+In today's challenge your task is to create, host and link to a stellar.toml file with an SQ02_EASTER_EGG field containing the text: <FOUND ON STELLAR QUEST>